sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 Also, note that the first part of this architecture looks a lot like usual classification DCNNs.
 With one exception, they do not put in place *fully-connected* layers.

 After the first part, we have a feature vector with shape [w,h,d] where w, h and d are the width, height and depth of the feature tensor.
-Note that the spatial dimensions of this compressed vector is smaller than the original input.
+Note that the spatial dimensions of this compressed vector are smaller (yet denser) than the original input.

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/deep_segmentation_network/fully_conv_network.png" alt="ResNet bottleneck layer">